Savanth114/ML-PROJECTS/README.md

 ## Overview

-This repository contains the completed Task 1, Task 2, and Task 3 of the Machine Learning Internship offered by Cognifyz Technologies.
-These tasks involve building intelligent ML systems for restaurant data: including rating prediction, recommendation engine, and cuisine classification.
-Each task demonstrates hands-on use of data preprocessing, machine learning models, and performance evaluation.
+This repository contains the completed Task 1, Task 2, Task 3, and Task 4 of the Machine Learning Internship offered by Cognifyz Technologies.
+These tasks involve building intelligent ML systems for restaurant data: including rating prediction, recommendation engines, cuisine classification, and sentiment analysis.
+Each task demonstrates hands-on use of data preprocessing, machine learning models, NLP, and performance evaluation.
 ---

 ##  Task Summary